 - The individual making the statement must not believe it to be true

 It is important to be aware that during official proceedings, if an individual makes two material statements that contradict one another, that is also considered perjury, even if it is not clear which of the two statements is false.

 Moreover, if an individual gives false information to law enforcement officials in connection with the alleged commission of a crime, the giving of false information is punishable as a first-degree misdemeanor and warrants attention from a Ft Lauderdale perjury attorney, even if the statement was not made under oath.

-If false testimony meets these criteria, then the circumstances will determine the penalties involved.
-When the perjury is a false statement made in an official proceeding, it is considered a third-degree felony punishable by imprisonment for up to five years and fine of up to $5,000 making it important that a Ft Lauderdale perjury lawyer is consulted.
+If false testimony meets these criteria, then the circumstances determine the penalties involved.
+When the perjury is a false statement made in an official proceeding, it is considered a third-degree felony punishable by imprisonment for up to five years and fine of up to $5,000.

 If that same statement is made under oath but not during an official proceeding, the perjury is treated as a first-degree misdemeanor subject to a fine of $1000 and jail time of up to one year.